Barrow Blitz

 Damage caused by bombing during 1941 on Newland Street looking towards Hindpool Road.

-Barrow Town Hall narrowly avoided major damage during the 1941 spell of bombings.

 Barrow was one of the most successful shipbuilding centres in Europe, the main reason it became a target.
 Aircraft carrier was launched by Winston Churchill in the town in 1940.

 The Barrow Blitz is the name given to the Luftwaffe bombings of Barrow-in-Furness, United Kingdom during World War II.
 They took place primarily during April and May 1941, although the earliest Luftwaffe bombing occurred in September 1940.
 VSEL shipyard was the main target for bombing alongside Barrow's steelworks, which were formerly the largest in the world.

 Prelude

 Many Barrovians believe the first sign of German interest of the town was in May 1936, when the zeppelin LZ-129 Hindenburg flew very low and slowly over Barrow, which locals and government officials alike believed was spying on the shipyard, although it claimed to be simply carrying passengers on a luxury trip.
 The town, with a population of around 75,000 in 1941, was targeted by the Luftwaffe mainly for its shipbuilding industry (similar to the Clydebank Blitz) which was one of the most sophisticated in the world and built many submarines and ships for the Royal Navy.